 - the person is no longer in the area

 - the request is being actioned through the National Contact Centre.

 In these situations, check with the individual concerned about how we can support them or who else might be able to be with them in person during the discussion.

 Deciding not to consult

-If we make a professional decision that it is not practical or appropriate to consult with te tamaiti or others, we should record the rationale in CYRAS.
+If we make a professional decision that it is not practical or appropriate to consult with te tamaiti or rangatahi or others, we should record the rationale in CYRAS.